-Most young people around the world get less than an hour of physical activity a day, a major study shows.
+Most youth around the world get less than an hour of physical activity a day.
 Better programs and measurements are needed.

 Most young people around the world are not getting enough physical activity, putting their health at risk, and girls are generally less active than boys, according to a major new study.